-Because reservoirs are known to be areas in which mercury methylation potential is high, it is anticipated that Sites Reservoir will result in net methylation of mercury - that is, more methylmercury will be generated within the reservoir than will be degraded or lost due to discharges and uptake into biota, at least in the early years after initial inundation.
+Because reservoirs are known to be areas in which mercury methylation potential is high, it is anticipated that Sites Reservoir will result in net methylation of mercury - that is, more methylmercury will be generated within the reservoir than will be degraded, at least in the early years after initial inundation.
 Thus, it is reasonable to conclude that the concentrations of methylmercury within Sites Reservoir will be at least as high as those entering Sites Reservoir from the Sacramento River, and will likely be somewhat higher due to in-reservoir mercury methylation.
 Comparisons with other nearby reservoirs and lakes can provide insight into the expected mercury concentrations that would occur at Sites Reservoir.

 Concentrations of mercury and methylmercury in nearby reservoirs in Northern California are shown in Table 6F-7 and Table 6F-8, respectively.
-With the exception of Clear Lake, on which the Sulphur Bank Mercury Mine Superfund site is located, mean concentrations of total mercury were not greater than 4.42 ng/L. A maximum concentration of 149 ng/L was reported in 2000 from Indian Valley Reservoir (Slotton et al. 2004).
-This outlier was one of 13 samples collected approximately monthly in 2000 and 2001 and was nine times higher than the next highest measured concentration (16.7 ng/L); thus, it does not characterize long-term concentrations within this reservoir.
+With the exception of Clear Lake, on which the Sulphur Bank Mercury Mine Superfund site is located, mean concentrations of total mercury were not greater than 4.42 ng/L. A maximum concentration of 149 ng/L was reported in 2000 from Indian Valley Reservoir (Slotton et al. 2003).
+This outlier was one of 13 samples collected approximately monthly in 2000 and 2001 and was nine times higher than the next highest measured concentration (16.7 ng/L) so does not characterize long-term concentrations within this reservoir.
 None of almost 500 other samples from nearby reservoirs exceeded the 50 ng/L total mercury CTR criterion.

-Mean total methylmercury in nearby reservoirs, with the exception of Clear Lake, ranged from 0.011 ng/L in Lake Oroville to 0.093 ng/L in Indian Valley Reservoir, while maximum concentrations are typically in the range of 0.024 in Shasta Lake to 0.31 ng/L in Englebright Lake, with a maximum measured value of 1.41 ng/L in the Thermalito Afterbay (Table 6F-8).
+Mean total methylmercury in nearby reservoirs, with the exception of Clear Lake, ranged from 0.011 ng/L in Lake Oroville to 0.093 ng/L in Indian Valley Reservoir, while maximum concentrations are typically in the range of 0.024 in Shasta Lake to 0.31 ng/L in Englebright Lake, with a maximum measured value of 1.41 ng/L in the Thermalito Afterbay.
 Indian Valley Reservoir is the nearest reservoir for which methylmercury data were available and is located approximately 10 miles southwest of Sites Reservoir.
 This reservoir is 303(d) listed as having impaired water quality due to mercury but is not directly affected by legacy mercury mining (SWRCB 2017b).
-Although, mercury is enriched in the Cache Creek watershed (Central Valley RWQCB 2004), which includes Indian Valley Reservoir, and concentrations of methylmercury in Indian Valley Reservoir are higher than most others in the dataset (mean 0.093 ng/L, 75th percentile 0.15 ng/L).
+Concentrations of methylmercury in Indian Valley Reservoir are higher than most others in the dataset (mean 0.093 ng/L, 75th percentile 0.15 ng/L).

 Atmospheric deposition will also contribute mercury that would be available for methylation.
 The potential atmospheric deposition of mercury to Sites Reservoir can be extrapolated from that in nearby reservoirs.
-Black Butte, East Park, Indian Valley, and Stony Gorge Reservoirs are located in the coastal range to the immediate west of the project.
-These reservoirs are not affected by legacy mercury mines and the primary anthropogenic source of mercury to these reservoirs is from direct atmospheric deposition, ranging from 11.7 to 22.4 g/km2/year (39th to 97th percentiles among 74 California reservoirs) based on REMSAD model estimates (SWRCB 2017b).
+Black Butte, Stoney Gorge, East Park, and Indian Valley reservoirs are located in the coastal range to the immediate west of the project.
+These reservoirs are not affected by legacy mercury mines and the primary anthropogenic source of mercury to these reservoirs is from direct atmospheric deposition, ranging from 11.7 to 22.4 g/km/year (39th to

+97th percentiles among 74 California reservoirs) based on REMSAD model estimates (SWRCB 2017b).
 The relative influence of atmospheric mercury is incorporated into this assessment by making comparisons with reservoirs and lakes of similar size and in the vicinity of the proposed project.
-Although, these nearby waterbodies and/or their watersheds are affected by atmospheric deposition to a greater degree than Sites Reservoir would, because they are located closer to geothermal power plants (i.e., at the Geysers) representing a hot-spot for atmospheric mercury deposition (SWRCB 2017a).
-Whereas the Sites Reservoir would be located in an area with relatively lower atmospheric mercury deposition (12 g /km2/year) based on REMSAD model outputs (SWRCB 2017b).
-These nearby waterbodies are also not perfectly analogous with the Sites Reservoir morphology.
-They are all smaller in surface area and maximum storage (Table 6F-11), and surface area to volume ratios are either the same (i.e., Indian Valley Reservoir) or greater than Sites Reservoir (all others).
-Watershed runoff sources would also differ for the Sites Reservoir which would receive water inputs from the Sacramento River.
-These differences mean that mercury loads to Sites Reservoir from atmospheric deposition and runoff would be less than in nearby reservoirs, and methylmercury generation in Sites Reservoir would likely be diluted to a greater degree than that in nearby reservoirs; thus, comparisons are conservative.
+These other waterbodies are expected to have similar geologic and atmospheric mercury sources to the project; although, watershed runoff sources would differ for the Sites Reservoir which would receive water inputs from the Sacramento River.